codecommander03/Color-Picker/README.md

-This Chrome Extension outputs the hex code of color chosen by the user using the Chrome metadata.
+This Chrome Extension, built using javascript outputs the hex code of color chosen by the user using the Chrome metadata.
-The color can be from any image,logo, text or background.
+The color can be from any image, logo, text, or background.